The Ultimate Guide to Birmingham Pumpkin Patches

 The Great Pumpkin Patch

 The Great Pumpkin Patch is located in Hayden.
 Hayden is about a 35-minute drive from downtown Birmingham, so this is a fun day trip for your whole family.
 Admission to the Great Pumpkin Patch is free; you just pay for each activity you decide to do.
 They have inflatables, a covered wagon ride (with or without pumpkin picking), a petting zoo, and more!
-They are open daily beginning September 24th.
+They are open daily from September 23rd until November 5th.

 Penton Farms

 The Penton Farms Pumpkin Patch in Verbena offers a variety of activities including a five-acre corn maze, corn pit, wagon rides, super slides, hamster wheels, and more!
-This, plus a pumpkin, is all included in the admission price of $12.00 (ages two and up).
+This, plus a pumpkin, is all included in the admission price.
 Additional activities and concessions are available for purchase as well.
-The pumpkin patch opens September 24th at 9:00 a.m.
+The pumpkin patch will open sometime in September.
 Check their Facebook page for days and operating hours.

 Old Baker Farm